lkuper/CMPS290S-2018-09/course-overview.md

 ### In this course, you will:

-  - Become more comfortable with reading research papers (particularly PL papers, if you haven't read a lot of those).
+  - Become more comfortable with reading research papers, perhaps especially PL papers.
   - Get a sense of how PL research and (distributed) systems research intersect.
   - Identify some interesting research questions that fall in that intersection that you want to investigate, and start taking steps toward answering those questions.
   - Hone your technical writing and presenting skills, both for a specialist (i.e., each other) and non-specialist (i.e., blog reader) audience.